Philosophy (PHIL)

 PHIL 2955H Honors Introduction to Philosophical Debate (1 credits)

-Develops skills in philosophical reasoning, critical analysis, close reading and constructive debate through facilitated discussions that bring philosophical texts and theories to bear on current events.
-Some sections may focus on a specific topic or philosophical methodology.
+Develops skills in philosophical reasoning, critical analysis and constructive debate through facilitated discussions that bring philosophical texts and theories to bear on current events.
+Some sections may focus on a specific topic; in such cases, the topic will be announced in the Schedule of Classes.

-Prerequisite: PHIL 1001 or PHIL 1001H; admission to Marquette University Honors Program; or cumulative GPA of 3.200 and cumulative Philosophy GPA of 3.330; or cons. of dept.
+Prerequisite: Admission to Marquette University Honors Program, cumulative GPA of 3.200 and cumulative Philosophy GPA of 3.330, or cons. of dept.

 Level of Study: Undergraduate